 These procedures apply to the Taxonomy staff, which reports to the Taxonomy Department Supervisor.
-Taxonomy staff members who analyze chironomid sample portions hold SFS Level IIcertifications in Chironomidae.
+Taxonomy staff members who analyze chironomid sample portions have held SFS Level II-certifications in Chironomidae.
 Under the guidance of the Taxonomy Department Supervisor, Taxonomists are responsible for working as a team to ensure staff are current with changes in taxonomic nomenclature, geographic distributions, and other issues relevant to performing these procedures.
 Taxonomists interact with other professionals in the field via listservs, meetings and workshops offered by professional societies (e.g. SFS, NBAW, SAFIT, etc.), and informal communications.

 Quality control (QC) systems include "blind" reidentification of at least 10% of samples (SEE PROCEDURES FOR QC IN RHITHRON'S LABORATORY QUALITY ASSURANCE PLAN DOCUMENT).
-Internal tracking and chain-of-custody documentation is required in the Taxonomy Department The taxonomy department supervisor is responsible for the oversight for these procedures.
+Internal tracking and chain-of-custody documentation is required in the Taxonomy Department.
+The taxonomy department supervisor is responsible for the oversight for these procedures.

-1 dram snap cap vials Specimen handling tools (forceps, pipette, needles, etc.) Ethanol solution wash bottle with ethanol Watch glass Sorting palette Vial or tube rack Stereoscopic microscope (Leica S8A) x6 Fiberoptic illuminator (Dolan-Jenner MI150 or MI151) Standard microscope slides Standard microscope slide cover slips CMC-10 mounting medium (Masters Chemical Company) Mounting medium applicator Glass marking pen Label supplies Slide map benchsheet Compound microscopes (Leica DM1000 x 6, Olympus BX51) with 40x, 60x and 100x magnification, and other objectives as needed Networked computer, located at the microscope, for access to EPIC data entry software
+Sorting palette Vial or tube rack Stereoscopic microscope (Leica S8A) x6 Fiberoptic illuminator (Dolan-Jenner MI150 or MI151) Standard microscope slides Standard microscope slide cover slips CMC-1019 mounting medium (Masters Chemical Company) Mounting medium applicator Glass marking pen Label supplies Slide map benchsheet Compound microscopes (Leica DM1000 x 6, Olympus BX51) with 40x, 60x and 100x magnification, and other objectives as needed Networked computer, located at the microscope, for access to EPIC data entry software